 git to turn our project into a

-“repository”, a term from the software development community that encompases a
+“repository,” or “repo” for short, a term from the software development community that encompasses a

 Convert your RStudio project to a git repository by enabling version control, available from the menu bar under “Tools” > “Version Control” > “Project Setup”.

 Once RStudio refreshes your project, there will be a “Git” tab in the same window as the Environment tab.
-The window shows files that have content not already commited in the current state of your project.
-Choose “Commit” to open a new window for easy staging and commiting.
+The window shows files that have content not already committed in the current state of your project.
+At first, this will be every file in the directory, because you created a blank repository.
+Choose “Commit” to open a new window for easy staging and committing.

 RStudio, so you don’t have to repeat this for any subsequent repositories you

 Saving, staging, and commiting are each separate steps, none of which imply any of the others.
 This may seem like a hassle, but is a good thing!
 As your project grows larger, you will frequently save changes you don’t want to commit: staging lets you choose what changes get packaged into a commit.